spaghettidba/ExtendedTSQLCollector/Readme.md

 # Requirements

 * SSIS - the target machine must have SSIS installed, as some collection packages require tasks not included in the Database Engine installation

+# Documentation

+The complete description of the collector types and sample code to create custom collection sets can be found in the [documentation](Documentation.md)